 Mistake #6 Not Tracking After the Email is Sent

 If you want to ensure your templates are successful, you have to track and measure them after they’re sent.
 Otherwise, how will you know?
 Checking for open rates and click-through rates are extremely important as a bar for success.
-Rates differ between industries, and you may not know what your success rate is if you’ve never measured before.
+Rates differ between industries, and you may not know what your success rate is if you’ve never measured it before.
 According to Campaign Monitor, averages benchmarks for all industries in 2020 include:

 - Average open rate: 17.8%